Illinois to Utah Car Shipping (2026 Cost Guide)

 - Type of transport: Open carriers are budget-friendly, while enclosed transport is recommended for high-value or classic cars.
 Top-loading is another option to consider.
 Learn more in our guide to open vs. enclosed shipping.

-- Distance and route: Traveling from Illinois to Utah involves roughly 1,341 miles.
-Greater distances increase both fuel and labor expenses.
+- Distance and route: The route from Illinois to Utah is about 1,341 miles.
+Costs grow with longer trips due to the increased fuel and labor required.

 Utah vehicle regulations you need to know